 Adding even more interest are the retaining wall terraces on the west side of the building, also planted to flowering native plants, and the prairie restoration area surrounding the ANC, consisting not only of flowering plants, but a variety of native prairie grasses as well.

-The Butterfly Garden at the Annett Nature Center is dedicated to the memory of longtime Warren County Conservation Board employee Ken Ball’s late wife, Dorothy, and in Recognition of Ken’s long and heartfelt service to the board.
+Annett Nature Center dedicated The Butterfly Garden to the memory of longtime Warren County Conservation Board employee Ken Ball’s late wife, Dorothy, and in Recognition of Ken’s long and heartfelt service to the board.